SUNNYKUMAR1232/SUNNYKUMAR1232/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a Full Stack and Systems Developer specializing in building scalable backend and embedded systems[cite: 9]. [cite_start]I'm currently pursuing a B.Tech in Electrical Engineering at the National Institute of Technology, Rourkela, expecting to graduate in July 2026[cite: 14].
+I am a Full Stack and Systems Developer specializing in building scalable backend and embedded systems.
+I'm currently pursuing a B.Tech in Electrical Engineering at the National Institute of Technology, Rourkela, expecting to graduate in July 2026.

--   [cite_start]🚀 I have experience in optimizing concurrency, caching, and database performance, which has led to delivering up to 30% faster backend responses[cite: 10].
+- 🚀 I have experience in optimizing concurrency, caching, and database performance, which has led to delivering up to 30% faster backend responses.
--   [cite_start]🛠️ My core tech stack includes **Node.js, TypeScript, $C/C++$, and Python**[cite: 11].
+- 🛠️ My core tech stack includes **Node.js, TypeScript, C/C++, and Python**.
--   [cite_start]🏗️ I have a strong background in designing and developing **Microservices, RESTful APIs, distributed systems, and secure authentication** mechanisms[cite: 11].
+- 🏗️ I have a strong background in designing and developing **Microservices, RESTful APIs, distributed systems, and secure authentication** mechanisms.
--   [cite_start]🤝 I enjoy collaborative problem-solving and have experience leading small feature teams to ship production-grade software[cite: 12].
+- 🤝 I enjoy collaborative problem-solving and have experience leading small feature teams to ship production-grade software.

 ---